Trusted WordPress tutorials, when you need them most.

 However, you can change that setting and use any page as the front page of your website.

-Just go to the Settings » Reading page and choose ‘A static page’ under the ‘Your homepage displays’ option.
+Go to the Settings » Reading page and select ‘A static page’ under the ‘Your homepage displays’ option.

 Set static homepage

-After that, you can choose a page you want to use for your homepage and another for your blog page.
+After that, you can choose a page to use as your homepage and another for your blog page.

 For more details, see our guide on creating a separate page for your blog posts in WordPress.